 In May of 2019, St. Mary's County was awarded \$1 million in grant funding along with the Regional Agricultural Center (RAC) project bid from the Southern Maryland Agricultural Development Corporation (SMADC).
 This award capped a nearly two-decade-long effort to provide the region's nascent livestock industry with key infrastructure that it needs to reach new customers across the state and region.
 The RAC will be designed for small to mid-range agricultural producers with the goal of stimulating positive supply chain economics through local product processing, cost efficient distribution, joint marketing and co-branding of products.
+Total project cost for the Regional Agriculture Center and produce cold storage facility is estimated at \$2.7 million.

 The existing seasonal North County Farmers Market (NCFM) has outgrown its current location.
 St. Mary's County is moving forward with the relocation of the market to a permanent, year-round destination that will provide safer access for vendors and customers, a larger area for outdoor vendors and expanded parking.
 The NCFM plan includes a value-added building with a commercial kitchen where producers can process agricultural products in an approved space, refrigerator/freezer units to lengthen product life, dry good storage and indoor customer seating.
-It is expected that the NCFM will be open for the 2021 market season.
+The NCFM will be opening during the 2021 market season.